swtch1/jokesontap/README.md

 if pushed the server may not be able to serve a new joke for lack of a random name.

 ## Benchmarks
-A benchmark was run with the [performance test scrip](/perf/perf_test.sh), which runs a fast-as-possible benchmark for 30 seconds, after the names cache (10,000 entries) was allowed to fill.
+Benchmarking the server for 30 seconds, after the names cache (10,000 entries) was allowed to fill.
+Disclaimer: benchmark results were run with the server and benchmarking client on the same laptop.

 The results are as follows:
 ```
-$ timeout 30 siege -b -c 100 http://localhost:5000/
+$ timeout 60 siege -b -c 100 http://localhost:5000/
 ~~~
 Transactions:                  13000 hits
 Availability:                  97.01 %